George Escol Sellers: Personal life

 Sellers married Rachel Brooks Parrish on March 6, 1833.
 They had five children and adopted an orphaned daughter of his cousin.
-Parrish died on September 14, 1860, in Illinois and was survived by only one son out of their five children.
+Parrish died on September 14, 1860, in Illinois and was survived by only one son out of their five children.Parrish died on September 14, 1860, in Illinois and was survived by only one son out of their five children.
+That son, Frederick Harold Sellers, continued the family line through his son George Escol Sellers Sr., whose son, Coleman Lawrence Sellers, was born in Texas in 1933.

 He had a deep interest in archaeology.
 He wrote several articles on the relics of the mound builders of Illinois — one published by Smithsonian Institution was on the aborigines' method of making earthenware salt pans.
 He also wrote detailed articles on how the local American Indians made arrowheads and stone age tools.
 He personally became so skilled at making arrowheads that some specimens of his craft were on display at the National Museum of the American Indian, Washington, D.C.
 He also had a substantial collection of pottery and implements of the prehistoric tribes of the Ohio valley.

 His grandfather Charles Wilson Peale and his uncles Rembrandt Peale and Raphaelle Peale were notable artists of the time.
 In Sellers's opinion, Raphaelle was the most talented of Charles's artist children.
 Sellers also had recognized artistic talent; Thomas Sully had urged him at an early age to become a portraitist and offered to teach him, but he was more interested in pursuing a vocational career.
 Nonetheless, he indulged his taste for arts and the society of artists throughout his life.
 He patented different art inventions from time to time and coordinated "one of the earliest social organizations of artists in Philadelphia", according to Cope (1904).